 DRYLINING

-Dry lining has grown immensely in popularity over the past 15 years in this country due to it being quick and relatively clean to apply compared to two coat plaster systems.
-Dry lining quite simply means the application of plasterboard to surfaces such as timber, masonry or metal using different fixings for each background.
+Dry lining has grown immensely in popularity over the past 30 years in this country due to it being quick and relatively clean to apply compared to two coat plaster systems,.
+Drylining quite simply means the application of plasterboard to surfaces such as timber, masonry or metal using different fixings for each background.

-When Dry lining timber or metal we call this ‘Tacking’ and this is a fairly easy process.
-Measure the sheet of plasterboard, make any necessary cuts then fix the plasterboard to the timber ceiling joists or timber stud walls using drywall screws .
+When Drylining timber or metal the sheet of plasterboard is measured and cut to size prior to fixing the plasterboard to the timber ceiling joists or timber stud walls using drywall screws .

-When dry lining Masonry this is commonly known as ‘Dot and Dab’ this form of dry lining is much more skilled than the above ‘Tacking’ as it involves using plasterboard adhesive.
-The adhesive is applied to the wall as fist sized dabs using a hawk and trowel.
+When drylining Masonry, know in the trade as ‘Dot and Dab’ – Drywall adhesive is applied to the wall as fist sized dabs using a hawk and trowel.
 The plasterboard is then gently pushed onto the evenly spaced dabs and checked for levels and square vertically and horizontally.

 Lawson and Cowell offers help and advice on all aspects of plastering and rendering.
 We have experience in utilising drylining materials to achieve a seamless joint finish in both the residential and commercial business sectors.